 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track we related the implementation of Gary’s relapse prevention plan.
+In the last section, we related the implementation of Gary’s relapse prevention plan.
 We also discussed three steps a single family member or close friend can take to make it easier to head off a relapse.
 The three steps a single family member or close friend can take are finding help, developing stronger relationships with the treatment team, and joining a self help advocacy association.

-If you recall from track one and our discussion regarding the diagnosis of schizophrenia, Tyler, age 28, was paranoid delusional and suffered from auditory hallucinations.
+If you recall from section one and our discussion regarding the diagnosis of schizophrenia, Tyler, age 28, was paranoid delusional and suffered from auditory hallucinations.

-On this track we will resume our discussion of Tyler’s case.
+In this section, we will resume our discussion of Tyler’s case.
 We will examine coping with positive symptoms of schizophrenic psychosis.
 To illustrate Tyler’s coping strategies, we will discuss three specific strategies that Tyler found productive.
 These three coping strategies for positive symptoms of schizophrenic psychosis are reality testing, self talk, and coping when losing control.
-As you listen to this track, consider your client.
+As you listen to this section, consider your client.
 Could he or she identify with Tyler?
-Or could playing this track for your client or a family member provide them with useful coping tools for positive symptoms?
+Or could playing this section for your client or a family member provide them with useful coping tools for positive symptoms?

 Tyler stated, "As soon as I start thinking about the brain waves and people looking into my mind, I think, ‘Well, I’ve done it again.
 I better take my meds.’
 But then I have to wait for them to kick in, and that’s like a bad trip.
 The hallucinations continue, it starts feeling like people are talking about me, and I get these feelings like someone is going to hurt me.
 And I don’t know if it’s the medication or what, but I sometimes start feeling like something is wrong with my body.
 Geez, I get so confused."

 Think about your Tyler.
 Does your client periodically stop taking his or her medication?
 Does he or she experience relapse of positive symptoms?